 Regulated Power Supply Block Diagram and Working Principle

-Hey, in this article we are going to know the working principle and block diagram of Regulated Power supply.
-Based on the output characteristics, a regulated power supply is one among the different types of power supply.
-The main objective to design a regulated power supply is to get always a constant voltage even when the input supply voltage or connected load changes.
+Hey, in this article we are going to see the block diagram of Regulated Power Supply and learn the working principle.
+Based on the output characteristics, there are different types of power supply, and the regulated power supply is one of them.
+The main objective of designing a regulated power supply is to get always a constant voltage even when the input supply voltage or connected load changes.

 So, a regulated power supply system takes the unregulated alternating or AC power and provides a regulated unidirectional or DC power supply.
 So, this is involved in voltage step down, rectification, filtration, and regulation.
 There are huge applications of regulated power supply in sensitive electronic circuits, appliances, bench power supply, testing instruments, automation systems, etc.